 Navigate to Catalog > Products.

-Update the search filter to find the Configurable Product used when added to the Teaser component in the previous exercise.
+Update the search filter so you can find the Configurable Product used when added to the Teaser component in the previous exercise.
 Open the product in edit mode.

 From the product view, click Add Attribute > Create New Attribute.